vcfxb/wright-lang/docs/src/Forward.md

 so does Wright.

 So no matter what you're using wright for, enjoy it.

-Contribute to the project, through either issue reporting or actual code contribution.
+Contributions to the project may be made through either issue reporting or source code contribution.

 And above all,
 Thank You.